Leonardofreua/ML-and-DataScience-in-practice/README.md

 * Classification of satellite data like SAR data using supervised SVM;
 * Hand-written characters can be recognized using SVM;
 * The SVM algorithm has been widely applied in the biological and other sciences.
 They have been used to classify proteins with up to 90% of the compounds classified correctly.
 Permutation tests based on SVM weights have been suggested as a mechanism for interpretation of SVM models.

+### 4.4.3.
+Hyperparameters of the SVM

+There are some parameters that are important to know before starting the SVM application:

+* **Kernel:** There are [several types of Kernels](https://data-flair.training/blogs/svm-kernel-functions/) and they helps us find a hyperplane in the higher dimensional space without increasing the computational cost.
+Usually, the computational cost will increase if the dimension of the data increases.
+This increase in dimension is required when we are unable to find a separating hyperplane in a given dimension and are required to move in a higher dimension;

+* **Hyperplane:** This is basically a separating line between two data classes in SVM.
+But in Support Vector Regression, this is the line that will be used to predict the continuous output;

+* **Decision Boundary:** The decision boundary is the lines between the Hyperplane, where the positive classifications are located on one side and the negative ones on the other.
+This same concept of SVM will be applied in Support Vector Regression as well

 **Observation:** <u>This is a slightly more complex algorithm, so it is suggested to look at the references for more details on the functioning of SVM.</u>